paulohgodinho/unity-ci-system/README.md

 Pipelining is just a series of steps, this series can be encapsulated on its own object and later given as option to the user.

 #### Shared State
 There is a `ExecutionContext` object but currently it is not being used to share data in between steps, this can be modified by using this same object, or other context object, that is automatically fed to each step at execution time.
-This context would be passed around as reference and variables that are written in one step could read/writen from the next steps.
+This context would be passed around as reference and variables that are written in one step could be read/writen from the next steps.